Kütahya: Church history

-Ottoman period
+Justinian fortifications

 Under the reign of Byzantine Emperor Justinian I the town was fortified with a double-line of walls and citadel.

+Seljuk, Crusader and Ottoman periods

+Political history, 11th century-1867

-In 1071 Cotyaeum (or Kotyaion) fell to the Seljuk Turks and later switched hands, falling successively to the Crusaders, Germiyanids, and Timur-Leng (Tamerlane), until finally being incorporated into the Ottoman Empire in 1428.
-It was initially the center of Anatolia Eyalet till 1827, when the Hüdavendigâr Eyalet was formed.
+In 1071 Cotyaeum (or Kotyaion) briefly fell to the Seljuk Turks, later being recaptured by the Byzantines.
+It was again captured by the Seljuks in the 1180’s and changed hands several more times, being captured by the Germiyanids, Timur-Leng (Tamerlane), until finally being incorporated into the Ottoman Empire in 1428.
+It was initially the center of Anatolia Eyalet until 1827, when the Hüdavendigâr Eyalet was formed.
 It was later center of the sancak within the borders of the Hüdavendigâr Vilayet in 1867.
 Troops of Ibrahim Pasha of Egypt briefly occupied it in 1833.

+Armenian ceramics

 During this time a large number of Christian Armenians settled in Kotyaion/Kütahya, where they came to dominate the tile-making and ceramic-ware production.
 Kütahya emerged as a renowned center for the Ottoman ceramic industry, producing tiles and faience for mosques, churches, and official buildings in places all over the Middle East.
 The craft industry of Armenian ceramics in Jerusalem was started by Armenian ceramicist David Ohannessian, master of a Kütahya workshop between 1907 and 1915, who was deported from Kütahya in early 1916, during the Armenian genocide, and rediscovered, living as a refugee in Aleppo in 1918, by Sir Mark Sykes, a former patron.
 Sykes connected him to the new military governor of Jerusalem, Sir Ronald Storrs, and arranged for Ohannessian to travel to Jerusalem to participate in a planned British restoration of the Dome of the Rock.

+Today two families originating from Kutahya, the Balian and Karakashian families continue the tradition of Armenian Ceramics in East Jerusalem.
+The Balian studio is known under the name the Armenian Ceramics -Balian and that is where the late Marie Balian transformed the art of ceramic tile murals to a much higher level of art than imagined.

+Fortifications

-The fortifications of the city and its environs, which were vital to the security and economic prosperity of the region, were built and rebuilt from antiquity through the Ottoman Period.
+The fortifications of the city and its environs, which were vital to the security and economic prosperity of the region, were built and rebuilt from antiquity through the Ottoman period.
 However, the dates assigned to the many periods of construction and the assessment of the military architecture are open to various interpretations.